digital-asset/ex-models/broadcast/README.md

 ```

 ## Testing
-The model is tested in scenario `test_broadcast`.
+The model is tested in the script `test_broadcast`.
 Note how as subscribers are added, the `BroadcastUpdate` transactions get larger, but the transaction to add a new subscriber is constant size.
-To run all scenarios:
+To run all scripts:
 ```
 daml test --color
 ```